Summarize this blog post with:

 Supermetrics Pricing: Add-ons and API

-For adding custom data sources, destinations or additional users, you must purchase their add-ons available for each plan.
+To add custom data sources, destinations, or additional users, you must purchase the add-ons available for each plan.
 Here’s a summarized version:

 Supermetrics Pricing: Pros and Cons